ryancdickson/staging/docs/BR.md

 A partitioned CRL (sometimes referred to as a "sharded CRL") is a list of revoked certificates issued by the CA for any and all reasons constrained to a specific scope (e.g., temporal sharding).

 Minimally, CAs MUST issue either a "full and complete" CRL - or "partitioned" CRLs.
+CAs MUST NOT issue indirect CRLs (i.e., the issuer of the CRL is not the issuer of all Certificates that are included in the scope of the CRL).

 If using only partitioned CRLs, the full set of partitioned CRLs MUST cover the complete set of public-key certificates issued by the CA. Thus, the complete set of partitioned CRLs MUST be equivalent to a full CRL for the same set of public-key certificates, if the CA was not using partitioned CRLs.